Nuclei-Software/tflite-micro/tensorflow/lite/micro/nuclei_evalsoc/README.md

 1. Make sure the NMSIS version is v1.1.1 (Corresponding nuclei SDK version is v0.4.1), if not, please change to this version, just replace NMSIS from nuclei sdk 0.4.1
-2. Adapt `tensorflow/lite/micro/tools/make/targets/nuclei_demosoc_makefile.inc` line 112 to 149
+2. Adapt `tensorflow/lite/micro/tools/make/targets/nuclei_evalsoc_makefile.inc` line 112 to 149
-3. If you are using Nuclei RISC-V CPU, please select correct CORE according to nuclei_demosoc_corearchabi.inc, for example, if your RISC-V ARCH is rv32imafdc, and CPU is 300 series, then select CORE=n300fd, if you have extra p/v extension, such as p, then ARCH_EXT should be ``p``
+3. If you are using Nuclei RISC-V CPU, please select correct CORE according to nuclei_evalsoc_corearchabi.inc, for example, if your RISC-V ARCH is rv32imafdc, and CPU is 300 series, then select CORE=n300fd, if you have extra p/v extension, such as p, then ARCH_EXT should be ``p``
 4. Then **DOWNLOAD** should set to correct mode to match the linker script file you want to use